mwiegant/CS480_wiegant/README.md

 Using the same cube from the previous project, but now supporting keyboard and mouse interaction.

 ## PA3: Moons
-Continueing on from previous projects, this iteration contains two cubes.
+Continuing on from previous projects, this iteration contains two cubes.
 Additional keyboard support has been added to control the second cube.

 ## PA4: Model Loading
 ```